pulumi/docs/content/_index.md

 carousel:
     - heading: Create
       label: Create
-      description: modern apps and infrastructure.
+      description: modern applications.
       details:
         - title: Real programming languages.
           description: Define infrastructure in JavaScript, TypeScript, Python, or Go.
-        - title: Great tools.
+        - title: Your favorite tools.
-          description: Unlock access to your favorite IDEs, test frameworks, and tools.
+          description: Use familiar IDEs, test frameworks, and tools.
         - title: Share and reuse.
           description: Codify best practices and share them with your team or a growing community of practitioners.